Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/human-tasks.md

 # Human Tasks

-The Hornbill platform can help you manage and organize your day-to-day work.
-Human tasks refer to specific steps or actions within a process that require human intervention, decision-making, or input.
+Human tasks refer to specific steps or actions within a workflow that requires specific human intervention, decision-making, or input.
 These tasks are generally integrated into automated workflows to ensure that complex processes can be managed effectively while still taking advantage of automation for repetitive, time-consuming, or mundane tasks.

 Human tasks are essential components of a workflow because they: